rackerlabs/rackspace-how-to/content/general/reissue-or-revoke-and-replace-rackspace-ssl-certificates.md

 ### Reissue or revoke and replace an SSL certificate.

+Use the following steps to reissue or revoke and replace the certificates:

 1. Log in to [my.rackspace.com](https://my.rackspace.com).

 2. Expand the **Network** dropdown menu, then click the **SSL certificates** option.